Fenugreek: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Health Benefits of Fenugreek

-Fenugreek has been linked to a variety of health advantages, including improved milk supply in nursing women and blood sugar management.
+Fenugreek has been linked to a variety of health advantages, including improved milk supply in nursing women and sugar management.

 Blood Sugar Control: Fenugreek seeds’ high fiber content can limit the stomach’s absorption of carbohydrates, controlling blood sugar levels.
 It has also been proposed that the alkaloid trigonelline may help produce this result.